jakub-zwolakowski/tis-compelysis/demo-caesar/v2/README.md

 ==12345==
 Test 1: Shift with a negative input
-Encrypt text 'People of Earth, your attention please'
+Encrypt text 'People of Earth, your attention please' Decrypt text 'People of Earth, your attention please'
-Result: Shrsoh ri Hduwk/ |rxu dwwhqwlrq sohdvh
-Decrypt text 'Shrsoh ri Hduwk/ |rxu dwwhqwlrq sohdvh'
-Result: People of Earth, your attention please

 Test 2: Shift with a positive input
-Encrypt text 'People of Earth, your attention please'
+Encrypt text 'People of Earth, your attention please' Decrypt text 'People of Earth, your attention please' ==12345==
-Result: Wlvwsl vm Lhy{o3 €v|y h{{lu{pvu wslhzl
-Decrypt text 'Wlvwsl vm Lhy{o3 €v|y h{{lu{pvu wslhzl'
-Result: People of Earth, your attention please ==12345==
 ==12345== HEAP SUMMARY:
 ==12345==     in use at exit: 0 bytes in 0 blocks